Buku Khamis

 Buku Khamis (born 24 March 2000) is an Australian rules footballer playing for the Western Bulldogs in the Australian Football League.

+Early life

-Khamis was born in Sudan (on land now part of South Sudan) but he and his family moved to Australia in 2006 as refugees.
-In the Victorian premier U19 competition he played for the Western Jets.
-Khamis was selected for play his first AFL match for the Western Bulldogs against Carlton Football Club on 7 May 2021.
+Khamis was born in current day South Sudan, and in 2006 at the age of six he and his family moved to Australia as refugees.
+After watching a game at the MCG during his final year of Primary School in 2012, he joined a local team St Albans, playing the game for the first time.
+He made a mark at the club and in 2016 was selected to play for Western Jets in the Under 19 NAB League.